MatthewSantoso/DM-and-CM-Calculator/README.md

 - Added new panel for skeletonizing capability:
 	- CANNOT CHANGE THICKNESS OF SKELETONS
 	- Has button for copying pore distributions of both FATM and FMTM skeletons.
+	- Shows yellow dots on all the pores it calculates on FATM/FMTM skeletons, the FMTM dots on the grayscale and the FMTM itself.

 # Descriptions: